-2016-D Reconciliation and Recording of All Accounts
+2017-D Reconciliation and Recording of Transactions in Debt Service Fund

-Condition: The District did not record the transaction activity of the debt service fund.
+Condition: The Park District did not record the transaction activity of the debt service fund.

-Criteria: Proper controls include monitoring, recording, and reconciling all accounts in the District's name to ensure accounting records appropriately reflect the activity in all cash accounts.
+Criteria: Proper controls include monitoring, recording, and reconciling all accounts in the Park District's name to ensure accounting records appropriately reflect the activity in all cash accounts.